martibosch/snakemacs/README.md

 #### Data Science Environment: Anaconda

-If you are using the `data` setup, and you do not have or know Anaconda, you might go to [First Step: Download Anaconda part](http://martibosch.github.io/blog/2016/08/27/how-to-do-your-machine-learning-assignments-in-10-mins.html#first-step-download-anaconda) of [this blog post](http://martibosch.github.io/blog/2016/08/27/how-to-do-your-machine-learning-assignments-in-10-mins.html#first-step-download-anaconda) and install it in your computer.
+If you are using the `master` setup, and you do not have or know Anaconda, you might go to [First Step: Download Anaconda part](http://martibosch.github.io/blog/2016/08/27/how-to-do-your-machine-learning-assignments-in-10-mins.html#first-step-download-anaconda) of [this blog post](http://martibosch.github.io/blog/2016/08/27/how-to-do-your-machine-learning-assignments-in-10-mins.html#first-step-download-anaconda) and install it in your computer.
 It is an open source Python distribution that comes with most of the data science packages that you will need.

 If you do install Anaconda and are working on its default `anaconda` virutal environment, you won't need to install `ipython` nor `pep8` nor `jedi`.

 ### Base Packages:

-The following packages are commonly used by all the branches of the configuration:
+The following packages are included in both branches:

 * `bash-completion`
 * `better-defaults`